 Cleaning the inside of ground glass joints can be tricky.
 The best way is to use a paper towel soaked in ethyl acetate (EtOAc) and a small spatula.

-Cleaning the outside of ground glass joints is easy using a paper towel.
+Cleaning the outside of ground glass joints is easy using a paper towel soaked in ethyl acetate.

 Wet the tip of a paper towel with EtOAc and use the spatula to get into the edges of the joint.

-A gentle blow should evaporate the ethyl acetate and reveal a frosted white ground glass joint.
+The ethyl acetate will evaporate in seconds and reveal a frosted white ground glass joint.
 Any other volatile solvent will work, such as hexanes.
 However, ethyl acetate is much greener and safer to use than hexanes.

 Removing Water: Some reactions are very water sensitive.
 Even the moisture from the air can lead to a failed reaction.
 Therefore, it is important to drive off water and to keep outside air away from the inside of the glassware.
+Some glassware like reflux condensers are fragile and cannot be placed under vacuum.
+For this reason, an oven is preferred.
+Be aware the keck-clamps that secure joints between two glass fittings are usually made out of plastic and will melt if placed under heat.

 Three methods can be used to heat glassware sufficiently enough to remove water.